autonomys/subspace-docs/docs/develop/nova/setting-up-metamask.md

   ![MetaMask-7](/img/developers/MetaMask-7.png)

-8. Now that your wallet is created, let’s connect to the Subspace Core EVM.
+8. Now that your wallet is created, let’s connect to the Autonomys Core EVM.
 Click on the Ethereum Mainnet logo and select Add Network.

   ![MetaMask-8](/img/developers/MetaMask-8.png)